thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Router.desc.md

 This is important to note so that when you install react-router, you ensure you are working with the version that matches the API documentation you are working from.

-The new version of React Router is desinged so that routes are just components.
+The new version of React Router is designed so that routes are just components.
 Also in previous versions you needed to have some sort of top-level config defining all the routes of the application.
 While that top-level config is no longer necessary it is still an option.
 So for those whole like having a single source of truth defining the routes go ahead and include one.